johanley/precision-timekeeping/README.md

 - <a href='https://www.iausofa.org/'>SOFA</a> and its Cookbook called *SOFA Time Scale and Calendar Tools*

 This project is implemented in Java.
-Implementations in other languages would need
+Similar implementations in other languages would need
 <a href='https://en.wikipedia.org/wiki/List_of_arbitrary-precision_arithmetic_software'>arbitrary precision arithmetic</a>, which is widely implemented.

 ## Design Choices In This Library